jmartinesp/SwissKnife/README.md

     ...
 }
 ```

+But make sure you remember to clear Gradle's cache to get the latest version.

 Also, [there is an IntelliJ IDEA plugin](https://github.com/Arasthel/SwissKnife/wiki/SwissKnife-IDEA-Plugin) *compatible with Android Studio* that lets you auto-generate the annotations and compatible method declarations.